dust-tt/llama-ssp/README.md

 ## Measurements
-The main result is the Llama 30B and 65B speed improvements using Ssp.
+The main result is the Llama 30B and 65B speed improvements using SSp.

-Using speculative sampling with a 7B draft model provides a  ~80% speed improvement with same quality of completions over the regular sampling of the 30B model, and a ~125% speed improvement with the
+Using speculative sampling with a 7B draft model provides a  ~80% speed improvement with same quality of completions over the regular sampling of the 30B model, and a ~125% speed improvement for the 65B model.

 ### Measured sampling speed of various models